VHL’s Troubleshooting Guide On Why You Have No Hot Water

 If the pilot light has gone out, it is essential that you carefully follow the instructions for your boiler model to make sure that you are relighting it safely.
 Older gas boilers may require a match to light them, while newer styles use an ignitor.
 If you have any uncertainty then get in touch with a professional as gas boilers are hazardous if you aren’t confident about what you’re doing.

 However, if your pilot light won’t stay lit then it is likely a problem with the thermocouple, which senses when the pilot light is lit and opens a gas valve to keep it lit.
 This is a safety device to ensure that gas does not leak out when the pilot light is not there to burn it.
 If the thermocouple needs replacing, it is best to call an engineer.

 The pressure relief valve regulates the pressure in your tank and relieves excess pressure to prevent your boiler from exploding.
 When this valve fails, however, rather than causing the pressure to build up, it actually causes it to drop, as it relieves pressure before it gets to a dangerous level.
 If the pressure relief valve is faulty, it will need to be replaced.

 If you are confident that you can replace it yourself, this will involve part draining the tank before removing the old valve and replacing it with a new one.
 You may prefer to get an engineer to do this for you.

-If your central heating is leaking, this will lead to a drop in pressure, along with a loss of water.
-Besides the problems with your hot water, this may also lead to rot and structural problems if left untreated, so it is worth checking to be sure.
+You’ll know that your central heating is leaking because there will be a drop in pressure, along with a loss of water.
+In addition to your no hot water problem, this could also lead to rot and structural problems if left untreated, so it is worth checking to be sure.

 When you check your hot water tank for leaks, be aware that the water in it will be very hot.
 The drain valve at the bottom of the tank is probably the first place to check.
 If this is dripping, try unscrewing it a little using a screwdriver to release any sediment which may be causing it to fit loosely, and then retighten it all the way to stop the drip.